 Pearls and Other Issues

 GC is a disease process that should not be dismissed.
-Untreated cases can result in severe complications such as vision loss if the bacteria penetrate further and cause corneal ulceration and scarring.
-Timely ophthalmology consultation is warranted due to the significant risks to the patient’s vision.
-Providers should also be aware of the risks of a systemic infection that may present as septic arthritis, meningitis, or septicemia.
-Furthermore, attention should be given to appropriate treatment since fluoroquinolone resistance has become a growing issue, which is part of the reason why cephalosporins have become the mainstay of gonococcal treatment.
+Untreated cases can result in severe complications, such as vision loss, if the bacteria penetrate further and cause corneal ulceration and scarring.
+A timely ophthalmology consultation is warranted due to the significant risks to the patient’s vision.
+Providers should also be aware of the risks of systemic infection, which may present as septic arthritis, meningitis, or septicemia.
+Furthermore, attention should be paid to appropriate treatment, as fluoroquinolone resistance has become a growing issue, which is part of the reason cephalosporins have become the mainstay of gonococcal treatment.

 Enhancing Healthcare Team Outcomes

 Gonococcal conjunctivitis is a serious illness best managed by an interprofessional team.
-Untreated cases can result in severe complications such as vision loss if the bacteria penetrate further and cause corneal ulceration and scarring.
-Timely ophthalmology consultation is warranted due to the significant risks to the patient’s vision.
-Clinicians should also be aware of the risks of a systemic infection that may present as septic arthritis, meningitis, or septicemia.
-Furthermore, attention should be given to appropriate treatment since fluoroquinolone resistance has become a growing issue, which is part of the reason why cephalosporins have become the mainstay of gonococcal treatment.
-Following treatment, the outcomes in most infants are good.[12]
+Untreated cases can result in severe complications, such as vision loss, if the bacteria penetrate further and cause corneal ulceration and scarring.
+A timely ophthalmology consultation is warranted due to the significant risks to the patient’s vision.
+Clinicians should also be aware of the risks of systemic infection, which may present as septic arthritis, meningitis, or septicemia.
+Furthermore, attention should be paid to appropriate treatment, as fluoroquinolone resistance has become a growing issue, which is part of the reason cephalosporins have become the mainstay of gonococcal treatment.
+Following treatment, most infants have good outcomes.[12]

 Review Questions